 Module 1: Introduction to the learning curve of Intellectual Property in cultural heritage and cultural tourism

-This module gives a general introduction to the project and the relevance of intellectual property rights for cultural heritage and cultural tourism.
+This module gives a general introduction to the vision of the training and the relevance of intellectual property rights for cultural heritage and cultural tourism.

 Module 2: How to identify assets in the cultural heritage and tourism sector